-Tom T. Hall, country music’s hitmaking ‘Storyteller,’ dies at 85
+Tom T. Hall, country music’s hit-making ‘Storyteller,’ dies at 85

 Mr. Hall’s teen years were marked by tragedy.
 His mother died of cancer when he was 13, and his father was severely injured in an accidental shooting, leading Mr. Hall to drop out of school in the ninth grade.
 He cared for his father and siblings, worked in a textile factory and as a gravedigger while performing with a bluegrass band that had a lot of airtime on radio stations in the region.

-He went on to serve in the Army for four years beginning in 1957.
-Stationed in Germany, he performed original songs on the Armed Forces Radio Network, traveled with a western swing band and earned a high school diploma.
+He went on to serve in the U.S. Army for four years beginning in 1957.
+Stationed in Germany, he performed original songs on the Armed Forces radio Network, traveled with a western swing band and earned a high school diploma.

-After the Army, Mr. Hall studied at Roanoke College in Virginia worked as a disc jockey for a number of radio stations, including WBLU in Roanoke.
+After the Army stint, Mr. Hall studied at Roanoke College in Virginia worked as a DJ for a number of radio stations, including WBLU in Roanoke.
 It was there that he met Jimmy Key, a music publisher with NewKeys Publishing.
 He sold several songs to Key before the publishing company offered to pay him a weekly draw of $50 to move to Nashville.
 The weekly draw was an advance payment against the royalties Hall hoped to earn on the sale of songs.

 He arrived in Nashville on New Year’s Day of 1964 and treated songwriting as a full-time job.
 He wrote five or six songs per week in longhand on yellow legal pads, later transitioning to an antique typewriter.
 Despite some early success, Mr. Hall said he was making so little money after a year in Nashville that he contemplated returning to radio.

 Key encouraged him to stick it out.
 What followed was a decades-long career as a songwriter, guitarist and vocalist, weaving his narrative storytelling, philosophy and poetry with toe-tapping melodies.
+By the time Mr. Hall had signed with Mercury Records in 1967, he had added the middle initial “T” to his name.
+He released his debut album, “Ballad of Forty Dollars,” in 1969.

 Over the years, some of the biggest names in country music would record Mr. Hall’s songs, including Johnny Cash, George Jones, Loretta Lynn and Waylon Jennings.
 He was inducted into the Country Music Hall of Fame in 2008 and was named to the Songwriters Hall of Fame in 2019.

 Mr. Hall’s biggest hit as a songwriter was the cultural touchstone “Harper Valley P.T.A.,” recorded by Jeannie C. Riley, who won a Grammy in 1968 for best female country vocal performance.
-“Harper Valley P.T.A.” sold millions of copies, hit No. 12 on the Billboard pop chart and No. 1 on the country chart and spawned a movie and a television series starring Barbara Eden.
+“Harper Valley P.T.A.” sold millions of copies, hit No. 1 on the country chart and spawned a movie and a television series starring Barbara Eden.

 The song tells the story of a widowed woman, Mrs. Johnson, who receives a letter from the PTA criticizing her for wearing short dresses and for “drinking and a-running ’round with men and goin’ wild.”
 Mrs. Johnson shows up at the next PTA meeting wearing a miniskirt and highlights the hypocrisy of the other board members, concluding: